rwtodd/rwtodd.github.io/_posts/2020/2020-06-08-upper-for-lower.md

 #endif UW
 ```

-This code bears a strong resemblance all the way back to
+This code bears a strong resemblance--note the `#define`s for `HOUR`
-[the PWB 1.0 code][8], so I assume it was copied from somewhere
+and friends--all the way back to [the PWB 1.0 code][8], so I assume it
+was copied from somewhere and not original.
+From what little I know,
-(likely SunOS, since the UWisc distribution also pulled in NFS).
+I bet the code came from SunOS, since the UWisc distribution also
+pulled in NFS.

 The flags are somewhat expanded from the other sets I've seen.
 I
 especially like the `%R` option to give the month as a roman numeral!